kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

 ## Implementation History

 * 2023/02/15: Initial proposal
-* 2024/06/06: Open the new PR and continue implementing the KEP.
+* 2025/06/06: Open the new PR and continue implementing the KEP.
+* 2025/08/13: Align KEPs with implemented PRs and documentation.

 ## Drawbacks